Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ### secrets

-The `secrets` property is used for using existing environment variables from a secret.
+The `secrets` property uses pre-existing environment variables from a secret.
 This is described in the [The secrets property](#the-secrets-property) section.

 ### prologue

-A `prologue` block is executed before the commands of each job of a `task` item.
+A `prologue` block is executed before the commands of each job within a `task` item.

-You can consider the `prologue` commands as a part of each one of the `jobs` of the same `task` item.
+You can consider the `prologue` commands as a part of each of the `jobs` within the same `task` item.

 ### epilogue

-An `epilogue` block is executed after the commands of each `jobs` item of a `task`.
+An `epilogue` block is executed after the commands of each `jobs` item within a `task`.

 ### env_vars

-The elements of an `env_vars` array are name and value pairs that hold the name of the environment variable and the value of the environment variable, respectively.
+The elements of an `env_vars` array are name and value pairs that hold the name of the environment variable and the value of the environment variable.

 #### Example of env_vars